ahalamri01/ahalamri01/README.md

 - 👋 Hi, I’m @ahalamri01 (Ali Alamri)
 - I’m interested in ... how the brain makes decisions using incoming stimuli and stored information (memories).
 - I’m currently learning ... how to become a better scientist pursuing a PhD in Computational Neuroscience.
-- I’m looking to collaborate on ... devloping tools for processing and making sense of data.
+- I’m looking to collaborate on ... devloping tools for processing and visualizing data.
 - How to reach me ... email me at ahalamri@uchicago.edu

 <!---